5tefan/ncagg/docs/index.rst

 ncagg: Aggregate NetCDF files
 =================================

 So...
 You want to aggregate NetCDF files?
+Ncagg is software that enables you to combine multiple input NetCDF files into a single output NetCDF file.

 * For interactive use: :ref:`cli`.
 * For programatic use: :meth:`ncagg.aggregator.aggregate`.